PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

         ```
        Should return 'TestModule' from both 'PSGallery' and 'NuGetGallery'.

-    * When the package exists in the first repository, but not the second:
+    * When the package exists in the first repository (PSGallery), but not the second (NuGetGallery):
         ```
         Name        Version Prerelease Repository
         ----        ------- ---------- ----------